 Growing up on the South Shore of Massachusetts, and having an avid sailor for a father, my family took many a day trip to visit Newport, Rhode Island.
 I can remember touring the mansions as a child, admiring the boats at the Newport Boat Show with my dad, and enjoying the beaches, restaurants, and various outdoor recreational activities during the summer.
 As an adult, I have returned to Newport many time, with my husband for a weekend getaway and with girlfriends as an escape from the duties of motherhood.
 Recently, my family spent Thanksgiving weekend celebrating the start to the holiday season in the “City By the Sea.”
 You can read all about our holiday celebrations here.
+And check out this post featuring 10 places to “hike” in Newport (we use the term hike loosely).

 However, you would need months (possibly years) to explore every place in the city, so I think Newport should be on everyone’s list; better yet, if you live within a few hours, it’s worth making visits each season.
 The city is filled with visitors during the summer months and you absolutely should visit during the summer.
 However, there is also plenty to do during the winter.